IL01DI/dg/HOW TOs/how to sync obsidian vault.md

 # iOS

+1. The repo must be public in order to work.
-1. Open Obsidian and open the new vault.
+2. Open Obsidian and open the new vault.
-2. Go to the Git Settings and fill the `Username Git` and `PAT`.
+3. Go to the Git Settings and fill the `Username Git` and `PAT`.
-3. Then, use Command Palette and search `Clone a remote repository`.
+4. Then, use Command Palette and search `Clone a remote repository`.
-4. Enter the URL of your repo.
+5. Enter the URL of your repo.
 The format must be the same as the following example: `https:github.com/username/repo.git`
-5. Select your choice:
+6. Select your choice:
   - If you don't have the `.obsidian` folder on Git, enter `NO`.
   - If you do have the `.obsidian` folder on Git:
     - And you want to also sync with the Desktop config, enter `YES`.